Aptivi/NitrocidKS/DocGen/wiki/utilities/KSConverter.md

 ## KSConverter

 > [!WARNING]
-> This converter will stop being shipped with Kernel Simulator after January 2024 as part of the upcoming structural changes in Kernel Simulator.
+> This converter will stop being shipped with Nitrocid KS after January 2024 as part of the upcoming structural changes in Nitrocid KS.
 Please convert all your configuration files before this date.

-KSConverter is an application that can convert your Kernel Simulator configuration files from the old format (0.0.15.x or lower) to the newer, modern format (0.0.16.x or higher).
+KSConverter is an application that can convert your Nitrocid KS configuration files from the old format (0.0.15.x or lower) to the newer, modern format (0.0.16.x or higher).
 It can even convert your configuration files from the first version that implemented it, which is 0.0.4.
-It comes with Kernel Simulator and does not need to be installed separately in order to be used.
+It comes with Nitrocid KS and does not need to be installed separately in order to be used.

 Your old configuration files will be backed up to KSBackups directory in your user profile directory so you can easily revert to a pre-1.3 API version of KS (0.0.15.x or lower).